jhollway/jameshollway.com/content/post/Kwan/index.md

 title: 'When ICTs merge with governance in the 21st Century: an investigation of the association between e-governance advancement and governance quality of UN member states from 2003 to 2018'
-subtitle: Statistics for International Relations Research II
+subtitle: Chin Man Kwan - Statistics for International Relations Research II
-author: Chin Man Kwan
 date: 2021-06-01
 math: true
 diagram: true